Movatterモバイル変換

 Implementation

-Some operating systems aresingle address space operating systems—they have a single address space for all user-mode code.
-(The kernel-mode code may be in the same address space, or it may be in a second address space).Other operating systems have a per-process address space, with a separate address space for each user-mode process.
+Some operating systems aresingle address space operating systems—with a single address space for all user-mode code.
+(The kernel-mode code may be in the same address space, or it may be in a second address space).Other operating systems have per-process address spaces, with a separate address space for each user-mode process.

 See also